5 Painful Dental Ailments And What To Do

 Cracked Or Broken Teeth

-Cracking a tooth can occur in an instant.
-Pain when chewing is a common side effect of a broken tooth.
+Cracking a tooth can occur instantly—pain when chewing is a common side effect of a broken tooth.

-Although a cracked tooth is unfortunate, there are actions to take to prevent further damage.
+Although a cracked tooth is unfortunate, Australian Dental Specialists can help, and there are actions to take to prevent further damage.
 Start by immediately rinsing your mouth with warm water.
-The warm water will wash away any irritants and blood and will soothe the pain.
+The warm water will wash away irritants and blood and soothe the pain.

-Try to preserve the chip; in some cases, the fragment can be reattached by your dentist.
+Try to preserve the chip; sometimes, the fragment can be reattached by your dentist.

 Gum Disease